Cloud Atlas (film): Critical response

-The film has had polarized reactions from both critics and audiences, who debated its length and editing of the interwoven stories, but praised other aspects such as its cinematography, score, visual style, ensemble cast, and ambition.
-It received a lengthy standing ovation at the 37th Toronto International Film Festival, where it premiered on 9 September 2012.
+Cloud Atlas received a lengthy standing ovation at the 37th Toronto International Film Festival, where it premiered on 9 September 2012.

 According to review aggregator website Rotten Tomatoes, 66% of 293 critics gave the film a positive review, with an average rating of 6.7/10.
 The site's critics' consensus is that "Its sprawling, ambitious blend of thought-provoking narrative and eye-catching visuals will prove too unwieldy for some, but the sheer size and scope of Cloud Atlas are all but impossible to ignore."
-Review aggregator Metacritic assigned the film a weighted average score of 55 out of 100, based on 45 critics, indicating "mixed or average reviews".
+Review aggregator Metacritic assigned the film a weighted average score of 55 out of 100, based on 45 critics, indicating "mixed or average" reviews.
 According to the website, the film appeared on 14 critics' top 10 lists for 2012.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-Film critic Roger Ebert gave the film four out of four stars and listed the film among his best of the year: "One of the most ambitious films ever made ...
+Film critic Roger Ebert gave the film four out of four stars and ranked the film among his best of the year: "One of the most ambitious films ever made ...
 Even as I was watching Cloud Atlas the first time, I knew I would need to see it again.
 Now that I've seen it the second time, I know I'd like to see it a third time ...
 I think you will want to see this daring and visionary film ...
 I was never, ever bored by Cloud Atlas.
 On my second viewing, I gave up any attempt to work out the logical connections between the segments, stories and characters".
-Conversely, Slant Magazine's Calum Marsh called it a "unique and totally unparalleled disaster" and commented "[its] badness is fundamental, an essential aspect of the concept and its execution that I suspect is impossible to remedy or rectify."
-The Guardian stated "At 172 minutes, Cloud Atlas carries all the marks of a giant folly, and those unfamiliar with the book will be baffled" and awarded the film two out of five stars.
+Conversely, Slant Magazine's Calum Marsh called it a "unique and totally unparalleled disaster" and said "[its] badness is fundamental, an essential aspect of the concept and its execution that I suspect is impossible to remedy or rectify."
+Henry Barnes writing in The Guardian said that "At 172 minutes, Cloud Atlas carries all the marks of a giant folly, and those unfamiliar with the book will be baffled"; he gave the film two out of five stars.